ArtCenter Manatee Ground Breaking Ceremony

-Construction on the new 28,000 SF, 2-story facility will begin by months end.
+Construction on the new 28,000 SF, 2-story facility will begin in mid-November.
 Architects are Wannemacher Jensen and the builder is Bradenton-based NDC Construction.
 Completion is scheduled for late 2024.
 The architects have already received an award for the building design from the Tampa AIA.

 The new Center will transform the entrance into Bradenton and provide greenspace that is so important to urban landscapes, as well as offer expanded gallery, classroom, office and storage space.

 The ArtCenter will operate uninterrupted in their current facility while the new one is constructed.
 Once construction is complete, the building will be razed to make room for a community park and sculpture garden that will face 9th St W, creating a beautiful welcoming entrance into Bradenton.

 Classes, exhibits, the gift shop and events will continue as scheduled.